-If you’ve used email in the last decade, you’ve no doubt received more than your fair share of phishing emails.
+If you’ve used email in the last decade, you’ve no doubt received more than your fair share of phishing scams via emails.
 Phishers don’t stop at just personal emails but will go after work emails as well to try and obtain sensitive information.

 Estimates say that around 90% of all cybersecurity attacks are phishing emails.

 Devices always need to stay updated, even if they do come at inopportune times.
+This is especially true of antivirus software, which can have the latest protections against viruses and hacks.

 If your employee is using the family computer for work, how many other people have access to that device?
 While a five-year-old is more likely to care about funny YouTube videos than exploring the documents folder, you never know what random clicking around may do.

 The more people that share a computer means there is a bigger risk for potential threats or mismanagement.
+Remote employees should only use their company devices to ensure there isn’t any company data shared with anyone, including family members.

 Since we’ve covered the most basic and common issues facing a remote work team, what can you and your company do to make sure you’re protected now and in the future?